abdasvaraprasad/resume/README.md

 * Operating System:	Windows, Linux.
 * Languages:  	Python, R, SQL, PL/SQL, Unix Shell Scripts
 * Data Modeling:	Erwin, SAS, Power BI

+## RELEVANT EXPERIENCE

+## Research Assistant 	March 2022 – May 2023

+## University of Findlay, Findlay, OH
+*	Working on Aspect based sentiment analysis in legal domain.
+(Writing paper to publish on this).
+*	Predicting the sentiment of opinions of rule passed in legal domains and used ML, NLP, PowerBi, Tableau.
+*	Worked on techniques like back propagation, data augmentation and data masking.
+*	Worked on information retrieval of case law data and managed in writing a legal dataset.
+*	Scripted codes in Python using Numpy, sklearn, Pandas and Pyplot libraries.
+*	Worked on Visualization tools like Tableau and Power Bi for visualizing results.
+*	Experience in working in Machine Learning models.
+*	Created S3 bucket and glacier in AWS cloud to store the backup files, snapshots, and wrote policies to provide access to the data stored in S3 buckets.
+*	Experience in Open Telemetry Python SDK to collect and generate application data for creating metrics and logs.
+*	Maintained CSS and HTML, XSL, XSLT, JAVA SCRIPT, JSF, Angular JS, for designing Webpages.

+## Data Analyst  	Dec.
+2019 – Dec.
+2021

+## Pivotal Technology, India
+*	Created and analyzed business requirements for technical data solutions.
+*	Identified integration impacts, data flows, and data stewardship needs.
+*	Designed new data constraints and reused existing ones.
+*	Developed data dictionaries, ETL mappings, metadata, DDL, DML, and other documentation.
+*	Led JAD sessions as the primary modeler to expand and develop databases.
+*	Enhanced data models to align with business requirements.
+*	Generated and executed SQL scripts for database updates, indexing, and stored procedures.
+*	Consolidated and updated data models through reverse and forward engineering.
+*	Analyzed and resolved discrepancies across multiple database environments.
+*	Developed complex data models using DAX for advanced reporting.
+*	Proficient in data visualization tools like Power BI and QlikView for interactive analysis.
+*	Skilled in data cleaning, preparation, and storytelling to ensure data quality and drive insights.

+## Data Engineer  	Dec.
+2017 – Oct.
+2019

+## MERCO GROUP, India
+*	Participated in requirement gathering sessions with business users to document business needs.
+*	Built data visualizations and cross-functional reports to highlight key metrics and trends.
+*	Profiled source data to assess consistency, data types, and sizes.
+*	Designed SSIS packages for data import/export between SQL Server and other sources.
+*	Performed data analysis using tools like Tableau, Spotfire, and SharePoint for insights.
+*	Created DDL scripts and designed Star and Snowflake Data Models using ERWIN.
+*	Collaborated with DBAs to create physical models and implement data models.
+*	Configured Azure services for web applications and business intelligence solutions.
+*	Worked with ETL teams on data loading and mapping processes.
+*	Provided weekly reports and visualizations on operational data using Tableau and Excel.
+*	Developed Source-to-Target (S2T) mapping documents for data analysis.
+*	Conducted data analysis and profiling using SQL on systems like Oracle and Teradata.